 Healing the Spiritual Self: Many patients describe feeling empty inside.
 Part of what is missing is a strong positive sense-of-self.
-What may also be lacking is a spiritual connection to something outside of them.
+What may also be lacking is a spiritual connection to something outside of themselves.
 Seeking a spirituality that honors the spirit and tends to the soul places their struggles in a larger context and provides comfort during difficult moments.

 So, in desperation and frustration, she opted for a VLCD.
 Since she was not bingeing, therapy focused on how to develop healthy eating principles, ways to cope with emotions without turning to food, continuing walking during the lunch period, and her conflicted feelings about food (her mother hid food from her and her brother while her live-in aunt spoiled them with sweet treats when mom wasn’t looking).
 She didn’t think bingeing would ever be a problem again because she was dealing with life.
 When she lost all the weight and started to incorporate real food slowly, she attended the medically supervised support groups.
 Initially, Evelyn did well.
 She followed the meal plan to the letter.
 But when a holiday party undid her good intentions, she ate every dessert she could get her hands on without being too obvious.
 She was devastated!

-Over the next 3 months, she struggled with normal eating and bingeing.
+Over the next three months, she struggled between normal eating and bingeing.
 She’d buy large containers of almonds, hoping to take just a handful, but ended up eating 10,000 calories of nuts instead of dinner.
 Her weight increased and exercising decreased.
 Evelyn’s bingeing to numb out reemerged.
 She gained back almost 40 pounds.
-Her body image and worth suffered.
+Her body image and self-worth suffered.
 She was highly self-critical and angry with herself.
 Every session was spent exploring the stresses that led her to binge and coming up with ways she could have handled it without reaching for food.
 She also dealt with the important role food played in her childhood.
 She felt her aunt showed love through food whereas mom withheld love and food.

 In normal digestion, as food moves through the digestive tract, digestive enzymes and juices digest and absorb nutrients and calories.
-The stomach holds about 3 pints of food at any one time.
-Stomach contents move to the duodenum (first part of small intestine) where bile and pancreatic juice speed digestion.
-Most of the calcium and iron are absorbed here.
+The stomach holds about three pints of food at any one time.
+Stomach contents move to the duodenum (first part of the small intestine) where bile and pancreatic juice speed digestion.
+Most of the calcium and iron are absorbed there.
 The other two parts of the 20 foot small intestine absorb everything else.
 Food particles not digested in the small intestine stay in the large intestine until eliminated.

 Side Effects of Bariatric Surgeries: Initial side effects can include bleeding, infection, diarrhea, leaks from the site where the intestines are sewn together, and blood clots in the legs that can move to the heart or lungs.
-Later side-effects can include poor nutrient absorption, especially in patients who do not take prescribed minerals and vitamins.
+Later side effects can include poor nutrient absorption, especially in patients who do not take prescribed minerals and vitamins.
 This can lead to permanent damage to the nervous system.
 Resulting diseases include pellagra (lack of vitamin B3-niacin), beri beri (lack of vitamin B1-thiamin), and kwashiorkor (lack of protein).
 Patients can also develop strictures (narrowing of the sites where the intestines are joined) and hernias (part of an organ bulging through a weak area of muscle).

 Cost of Surgery